Ko Kut / Koh Kood Information: The Island, Beaches and Accommodation

 Klong Mad beach

 Just a small beach directly outside Suanya Resort, another resort which barely get s a mention on English language sites as it’s aimed squarely at Thai weekend visitors.
-The beach isn’t worth visiting but Klong Mad, the small fishing hamlet with a cluster of houses built around an inlet is quite interesting as you’ll get an insight into how subsistence fishermen live.
+The small beach isn’t worth visiting on it’s own but Klong Mad, the small fishing hamlet is interesting.
+It’s cluster of houses built on an inlet.
+You’ll get an insight into how subsistence fishermen live.
 There are also a couple of small restaurants and coffee shops in the vicinity.
 And a new guesthouse, Baan Rabieng Talay Homestay, has spotless, value for money rooms ( around 1,4000 Baht / night ) overlooking the water.
 And, 5 minutes walk away, there’s another very homely, boutique bungalow resort, Baan Bua Cottage.
 This has tastefully decorated wooden bungalows and an excellent restaurant just off the main road.

 Ao Tapao beach

-This is the longest on the island and until recently was home to just two resorts – the excellent Shantaa and the run down Koh Kood Cabana.
-That’s all changed and a trio of new resorts Koh kood Pradaise Beach, with 200 metres of private beachfront plus the smaller Medee Resort and Sea Far Resort all offer good 3 -4 star standard accommodation.
-South of Sea Far Resort is just 500 metres of quiet, undeveloped beach There’s a village, Khlong Hin Dam, 5 minutes scooter ride away so this isn’t too remote an area to stay in.
+This is the longest on the island and until a few years ago was home to just two resorts – the excellent Shantaa and the run down Koh Kood Cabana.
+That’s all changed and a trio of new resorts Koh Kood Paradise Beach, with 200 metres of private beachfront plus the smaller Medee Resort and Sea Far Resort all offer good 3 -4 star standard accommodation.
+South of Sea Far Resort is just 500 metres of quiet, undeveloped beach.
+Nearby is a village, Khlong Hin Dam, which as a temple and is also home to the island’s hospital, bank and police station.

 Ao Noi beach